oxidaan/zqloader/README.md

 LOAD ""
 ```

-Then at the host type:
+*For the commandline version*, at the host type:
 ```
 path/to/zqloader path/to/zqloader.tap path/to/turbofile
 ```